risingwavelabs/risingwave-docs-legacy/docs/create-source/create-source-cdc.md

 RisingWave accepts these data formats:

-- Debezium JSON (for MySQL and PostgreSQL)
+- Debezium JSON (for MySQL and PostgreSQL and SQL Server)

-    For Debezium JSON, you can use the [Debezium connector for MySQL](https://debezium.io/documentation/reference/stable/connectors/mysql.html) or [Debezium connector for PostgreSQL](https://debezium.io/documentation/reference/stable/connectors/postgresql.html) to convert CDC data to Kafka or Pulsar topics, or Kinesis data streams.
+    For Debezium JSON, you can use the [Debezium connector for MySQL](https://debezium.io/documentation/reference/stable/connectors/mysql.html), [Debezium connector for PostgreSQL](https://debezium.io/documentation/reference/stable/connectors/postgresql.html), or [Debezium connector for SQL Server](https://debezium.io/documentation/reference/stable/connectors/sqlserver.html) to convert CDC data to Kafka or Pulsar topics, or Kinesis data streams.

 - Debezium Mongo JSON (for MongoDB)

     For Debezium Mongo JSON, you can use the [Debezium connector for MongoDB](https://debezium.io/documentation/reference/stable/connectors/mongodb.html) to convert CDC data to Kafka topics.

-- Debezium AVRO (for MySQL and PostgreSQL)
+- Debezium AVRO (for MySQL and PostgreSQL and SQL Server)

-   For Debezium AVRO, you can use the [Debezium connector for MySQL](https://debezium.io/documentation/reference/stable/connectors/mysql.html) or [Debezium connector for PostgreSQL](https://debezium.io/documentation/reference/stable/connectors/postgresql.html) to convert CDC data to Kafka topics.
+   For Debezium AVRO, you can use the [Debezium connector for MySQL](https://debezium.io/documentation/reference/stable/connectors/mysql.html), [Debezium connector for PostgreSQL](https://debezium.io/documentation/reference/stable/connectors/postgresql.html), or [Debezium connector for SQL Server](https://debezium.io/documentation/reference/stable/connectors/sqlserver.html) to convert CDC data to Kafka topics.

 - Maxwell JSON (for MySQL only)